VeerGokhale/Premier-League-Match-Predictor/README.md

 Lastly, here is a key for some of the abbreviations used in the data:

-GFPG - Goals For Per Game
-GAPG - Goals Against Per Game
+GFPG - Goals For Per Game,   GAPG - Goals Against Per Game